AaronCoplan/waterfall/README.md

 ### Setup

+1. Ensure Java and Java Compiler are installed
-1. Install Java dependencies and build the jar: `./gradlew build`
+2. Install Java dependencies and build the jar: `./gradlew build`

 ### Run